-Sponsoring television or radio programmes It is acceptable to sponsor television or radio programmes, or to sponsor elements of programmes, such as the weather or pollen count.
+Sponsoring television orIt is acceptable to sponsor television or radio programmes, or to sponsor elements ofradio programmesIt is acceptable to sponsor television or radio programmes, or to sponsor elements ofprogrammesprogrammes, such as the weather or pollen count.
 (This does not include programmes aimed at persons under 16 years.
 Please refer to rule 48.)
 Advertisers should refer to 'The Ofcom Broadcasting Code' which prohibits the inclusion of advertising claims in TV sponsorship.
 This applies only to TV sponsorship; radio sponsorship can include product claims.
 Member companies should contact PAGB for advice when considering TV sponsorship.

 Sponsoring of an event When sponsoring an event, the event itself would not fall under the PAGB Code, but any advertising or sponsorship statements containing references to the brand, or any promotional give-aways, would be covered by the PAGB Code.
 Events must be appropriate and should be in keeping with a healthy lifestyle.

-Sponsorship involving children As a rule, it is not permissible to have product branding of programmes, events and competitions aimed at children.
+Sponsorship involvingAs a rule, it is not permissible to have product branding of programmes, events and competitions aimed at children.
 It is sometimes possible, however, to sponsor activities directed at parents but where children are also involved.
 However, any promotional activity must be directed at the parents.

-Sponsoring educational or other materials It is acceptable for a brand to sponsor printed, electronic or audio-visual self-help, disease-awareness or health-education material produced by a third party.
+Sponsoring educational or other materialsIt is acceptable for a brand to sponsor printed, electronic or audio-visual self-help, diseaseawareness or health-education material produced by a third party.
 In such cases it must be clear that the opinions and material produced by the third party are genuinely independent of influence from the brand.
-Such materials must give a clear and concise indication of the exact involvement of the company/brand producing or sponsoring the materials, for example: 'Supported by an educational grant by Brand X' (where the company has provided money and had no further involvement) • 'Article and printing costs sponsored by Brand X' (where the company has provided money and had no further involvement) 'Developed in partnership with Brand X' (where the company has had the opportunity to comment on/make amendments to the text).
+Such materials must give a clear and concise indication of the exact involvement of the company/brand producing or sponsoring the materials, for example:

+- 'Supported by an educational grant by Brand X' (where the company has provided money and had no further involvement) - 'Article and printing costs sponsored by Brand X' (where the company has provided money and had no further involvement) - 'Developed in partnership with Brand X' (where the company has had the opportunity to comment on/make amendments to the text).

 Note: Company X could be used instead of Brand X in the examples above.

-If a claim is included for the brand, then this must be clearly separated from the third party material and the consumer essential information must be included.
-Companies should note that materials written by a third party and which mention the company's brands are regarded as advertisements, and it is the responsibility of the member company to ensure that such materials are factually accurate, consistent with the relevant SmPC(s) and fully compliant with this Code.
+Sponsored content produced by a third party which is genuinely independent of influence from the company does not need to be submitted to PAGB for approval.
+If material contains a separate promotional message for the brand this must be clearly distinguishable from the third-party material and the consumer essential information must be included.

 It is not acceptable for materials that have been produced by a pharmaceutical company to include brand-sponsorship statements.
 Such statements would imply that the materials are independent in nature, which is not the case.
-This does not prohibit companies from producing unbranded materials offering information on disease awareness or heath education, etc. Sponsorship of sports teams Please refer to rule 47. involving celebrities 1.5.15 Essential information in consumer advertising 57 All medicines advertising aimed at consumers must carry certain items of essential information.
-Under Regulation 291 (2) (a,b,c,d) of the Human Medicines Regulations 2012, all medicines advertising aimed at consumers is required to carry certain essential items of information.
-Advertisers should note that it is a breach of the law not to include all of the essential information in a clear and legible manner.
-The following items are required: the name of the product the therapeutic indication (and any additional information that is required for that particular product) the single active ingredient (where appropriate)

-📕 Rule  🗖 Guidance
+This does not prohibit companies from producing unbranded materials offering information on disease awareness or health education, etc.

+Sponsorship of sports teams involving celebrities

+Please refer to rule 47.

+1.5.15 Essential information in consumer advertising

+57 All medicines advertising aimed at consumers must carry certain items of essential information.